marcmylemans/HomeLab/README.md

 - PowerShell 5.1 or above.
 - Administrative rights on the Hyper-V host.
 - A sysprepped template VHD created as the base image for all new VMs.
-- An answer file embedded in the VHD ***with the same username/password*** as specified in the JSON file for consistent authentication. (https://www.windowsafg.com/)
+- An answer file embedded in the VHD ***with the same username/password*** as specified in the JSON file for consistent authentication. (https://www.windowsafg.com/) A Sample file is also included that matches the json config.

 ## Configuration
 Edit the `config.json` file to set up your environment.
 It should include: